Tick-Borne Encephalitis (TBE) Vaccine for Canadian Travellers — Cost & Schedule

 Side effects & safety

-- Injection-site soreness
+- Injection-site soreness or redness

 Key facts